In order to get an answer to that question, let’s first take a look at protein itself.

 Vegetarian sources noted earlier

-So, the best protein powder for building muscle comes down to the three I just listed: egg, whey, and casein.
+So, the best protein powder for building muscle comes down to the four I just listed: whey, casein, egg, and pea.

 Now, there are a million different brands of protein and many are marketed and hyped.
 It can be hard to choose.